centrifugal/centrifuge/README.md

 **This library has no v1 release, API may change.** Before v1 release patch version updates only have backwards compatible changes and fixes, minor version updates can have backwards-incompatible API changes.
 Master branch can have unreleased code.
 Only two last Go minor versions are officially supported by this library.

-Centrifuge library is a real-time core of [Centrifugo](https://github.com/centrifugal/centrifugo) server.
-It's a general purpose real-time messaging library for Go programming language.
-Real-time messaging can help create interactive applications where events are delivered to online users with minimal delay.
-Chats apps, live comments, multiplayer games, real-time data visualizations, collaborative tools, etc. can all be built on top of Centrifuge library.
+The Centrifuge library is a general purpose real-time messaging library for Go programming language.
+Real-time messaging can help create interactive applications where events are delivered to online users with milliseconds delay.
+Chats apps, live comments, multiplayer games, real-time data visualizations, telemetry, collaborative tools, etc. can all be built on top of Centrifuge library.

 The library is built on top of efficient client-server protocol schema and exposes various real-time oriented primitives for a developer.
-Centrifuge solves problems developers may come across when building complex real-time applications – like scalability to many server nodes, proper persistent connection management and invalidation, fast reconnect with message recovery, WebSocket fallback options (without sticky sessions requirement in distributed scenario).
+Centrifuge solves problems developers may come across when building complex real-time applications – like scalability to many server nodes, proper persistent connection management and invalidation, subscription multiplexing, fast reconnect with message recovery, WebSocket fallback options (without sticky sessions requirement in distributed scenario).
+And it all comes with ready to use client SDKs for both web and mobile development.
+See the full list of highlighs below.

-Library highlights:
+Centrifuge library is used by:

+* [Centrifugo](https://github.com/centrifugal/centrifugo) - the main product of Centrifugal Labs.
+Centrifuge was decoupled into separate library from Centrifugo at some point.
+* [Grafana](https://github.com/grafana/grafana) - the most popular observability platform.
+Centrifuge library powers Grafana Live subsystem to stream data to panels.
+See cool demo of [WebSocket telemetry from the Assetto Corsa](https://www.youtube.com/watch?v=dzgXph_pRJ0) racing simulator to the Grafana dashboard.

+## Why using Centrifuge

+As said, Centrifuge provides a lot of top of raw WebSocket transport.
+Important library highlights:

 * Fast and optimized for low-latency communication with millions of client connections.
 See [test stand with 1 million connections in Kubernetes](https://centrifugal.dev/blog/2020/02/10/million-connections-with-centrifugo)
 * WebSocket bidirectional transport using JSON or binary Protobuf formats, both based on a [strict Protobuf schema](https://github.com/centrifugal/protocol/blob/master/definitions/client.proto).
 Code generation is used to push both JSON and Protobuf serialization performance to the limits